blaisewang/AlgorithmAnalysis/README.md

 ## Lab 4
 Get Longest Common Subsequence from two strings and the length of LCS.
+Calculate the distance between string A and string B.

 Feel free to use/take/change it.